otterscan/otterscan-book/src/intro/verification.md

 # Contract Verification

-We display contract verification info from  [Sourcify](https://sourcify.dev/).
+We display verified contracts using information from [Sourcify](https://sourcify.dev/).